saltyorg/docs/docs/reference/accounts.md

   nvidia: no
 ```

-`gpu:intel`: Should system be set up for Intel GPU?
+`intel`: Should system be set up for Intel GPU?

 Default is `no`.

-`gpu:nvidia`: Should system be set up for NVidia GPU?
+`nvidia`: Should system be set up for NVidia GPU?

 Default is `no`.